 Other Honors Classes

-A minimum of six additional hours of Honors classes must be taken that may include additional AEM Honors courses, CBH (Computer Based Honors) classes, UHP or IHP (International Honors Program) courses.
+A minimum of six additional hours of Honors classes must be taken that may include additional AEM Honors courses, CBH (Computer-Based Honors) classes, or UHP courses.
 If these six hours are designated UHP courses, the student will be recognized as completing UHP as well as COEHP requirements.

 A BSAE degree is generally an entry level requirement for various careers such as design, development, testing and research in both the public and private sectors.
 This degree would also provide an excellent background for students wishing to attend graduate school in other areas of engineering, sciences, medicine, law or business.
 The program has successful graduates in all of these areas.